denoland/deno-flyio/README.md

 fly deploy
 ```

-In the app directory to send your app to the cloud, where it should happily
+This will send your app to the cloud, where it should happily connect to
-connect to Deno KV.
+Deno KV.

 ## License